Why "Healing" Gut Issues with the Carnivore Diet is a Band-Aid Solution for most people.

 And hey, if it means being able to enjoy a little bit of broccoli on the side again someday, it might be worth a shot!

-Please let me know if you found this blog of interest.
+Please let me know if you have any thoughts to share, or if you found this blog of interest.

 Take care for now,